hyperb1iss/uchroma/README.md

 ### Animations

 UChroma supports custom animations on devices which support a lighting matrix, such as Blade laptops, BlackWidow keyboards, and Mamba mice.
-Several animation renderers are included, and may also be provided by third-party modules (TODO).
+Several animation renderers are included, and may also be provided by third-party modules.
 Multiple concurrent (stacked) animations are supported, and layers will be alpha-blended together.
 Animations may run at different frame rates, and may trigger from input events or sound.
 Current animation parameters are shown in the "uchroma dump" command, shown above.

 #### List available animation renderers: